 Becky is a speech and language therapist registered with the Royal College of Speech and Language Therapists, the Association of Speech and Language Therapists in Independent Practice and the Health and Care Professions Council.

 After working for 7 years with children and families in their homes, pre-schools and schools she was accepted by University College London to study to become a speech and language therapist.

-Becky guest lectures at University College London and Portsmouth University.
-She has been invited to present on a number of topics including speech and language development and the emergence of early number skills in children with Down syndrome.
+Becky guest lectures at University College London .
+She presents on a number of topics including speech and language development and the emergence of early number skills in children with Down syndrome.

 In 2013 Becky co-wrote a book chapter with Dr Kelly Burgoyne and Professor Sue Buckley.
 This chapter is entitled Developing the reading skills of children with Down syndrome which features in the book Educating Learners with Down Syndrome: Research, theory, and practice with children and adolescents.